gigperformer/gp-sdk/README.md

 ## Fundamentals

-1. GP will query all libraries found in `/Users/Shared/Gig Performer/Extensions` (macOS) and in `C:\Users\All Users\Gig Performer\Extensions` (Windows) to collection information (product name, build date, description, etc).
+1. GP will query all libraries found in `/Users/Shared/Gig Performer/Extensions` (macOS) and in `C:\Users\All Users\Gig Performer\Extensions` (Windows) to collect information (product name, build date, description, etc).
    This information will be displayed to the user who can decide which libraries should be loaded and used.
 2. GP will next load the desired libraries.
 3. GP exposes a collection of functions that a library can call to interact with the application.
    For example, you can set the current value of a widget in a rackspace (the widget must have a handle defined).
    You can ask for the number of songs in the current setlist, get the name of each song, get the names of all the song parts in a song, switch from one song to another and so forth.
    The library can of course also send MIDI events into GP.
-4. The GP API supports callbacks into the third party library to notify the library that something "happened".
+4. The GP API supports callbacks into the third-party library to notify the library that something "happened".
    For example, if the user switches from one song to another, a library supporting a keyboard controller with a programmable display could be notified so that it can display the names of the song parts in the new song.
    If the library is interested in MIDI events coming from a particular piece of hardware, it can be called whenever that hardware sends out MIDI data.